netlify-templates/victor-hugo/site/content/about/_index.md

       icon: comments-o
       iconcolor: green
       milestone: 55 programs and 15+ peer reviewed publications.
-      text: Successes continue to pile up and the platform continues to evolve as more and more capabilties are needed - gamification, device integrations, text messaging and many more.
+      text: Successes continue to pile up and the platform continues to evolve as more and more capabilities are needed - gamification, device integrations, text messaging and many more.
     - date: July 2015
       icon: thumbs-o-up
       iconcolor: blue